goksugb/Netflix_Menstruation_Correlation/README.md

 # Netflix_Menstruation_Correlation
 # Project Overview
 Over the next few months, I’ll be exploring how my Netflix viewing habits align with my menstrual cycle.
 The goal is to see if my period affects what I choose to watch and whether the emotions, themes, or genres of the shows I consume impact my mood and overall menstrual experience.
 By tracking both my period and my daily Netflix choices, I hope to uncover patterns and gain insights into how media consumption and my cycle interact.
 I’ll record my period dates, log what I watch each day, analyze any correlations, and test hypotheses about their influence on each other.
-Ultimately, this project will provide a data-driven look at how entertainment choices and emotional well-being shift during different phases of menstruation.
+Ultimately, this project will provide a data-driven look at how entertainment choices and emotional well-being shift during menstruation.
 # Objectives
 Understand Viewing Patterns During Menstruation: Analyze how my Netflix habits (genre, duration, emotional intensity) fluctuate throughout my cycle.
 Identify Trends and Patterns: Determine if I tend to prefer certain types of shows on specific days of my cycle.